IvannikovaLiliya/audio_vocoder/vocos_refit/README.md

-# Fast audio generation by Deep Learning with PyTorch
+# Vocos refitting LJSpeech by Deep Learning with PyTorch

 <p align="center">
   <a href="#about">About</a> •